-- 3.1 LHA holds a variety of Data relating to individuals, including customers and employees (also referred to as the data subjects) which is known as Personal Data.
-The Personal Data held and processed is detailed within the Fair Processing Notices (Appendices 1a, 1b & 1c) and the Data Protection Addendum of the Terms and Conditions of Employment which have been provided to all employees. - 3.2 "Personal Data" is that from which alone a living individual can be identified either by that data alone or in conjunction with other data held by LHA. - 3.3 LHA also holds personal data that is sensitive in nature (i.e. relates to or reveals a data subject's racial or ethnic origin, religious beliefs or political opinions, relates to health or sexual orientation).
+- 3.1 LHA holds a variety of Data relating to individuals, including customers and employees (also referred to as Data Subjects).
+Data which can identify Data Subjects is known as Personal Data.
+The Personal Data held and processed is detailed within the Fair Processing Notices (Appendices 1a, 1b & 1c) and the Data Protection Addendum of the Terms of and Conditions of Employment which have been provided to all employees. - 3.2 "Personal Data" is that from which a living individual can be identified either by that data alone or in conjunction with other data held by LHA. - 3.3 LHA also holds Personal Data that is sensitive in nature (i.e. relates to or reveals a Data Subject's racial or ethnic origin, religious beliefs or political opinions, relates to health or sexual orientation).
 This is "Special Category Personal Data" or "Sensitive Personal Data".